“Medicaton” campaign announced in Delicias medicine health medicines – El Heraldo de Chihuahua

-With the aim of providing medicines to those who do not get them in health institutions, the launch of the “Medicaton” campaign was announced this Tuesday, an activity carried out jointly by the Active Club 20-30, Human Development and Good Common of the Municipality, and the Municipal DIF.
+With the aim of providing medicines to those who cannot obtain them in health institutions, the launch of the “Medicaton” campaign was announced this Tuesday, an activity carried out jointly by the Active Club 20-30, Human Development and Good Common of the Municipality, and the Municipal DIF.

 ➡️ Receive the most relevant news from Chihuahua, Juárez and Parral directly to your email.
 Subscribe to our Newsletter!